firstandthird/scribble/README.md

 * `pencil` : This is the default value and is what you expect.
 * `eraser` : This is what you expect too… It will erase as you draw.

+### Fired events

+#### `drawing.changed`

+Whenever the user finished drawing, this event will fire.
+It's *debounced* so it won't fire until the time defined on the option `stopDrawingTime` passess without any more alike events.

 #### Export methods